-ATTENTION: If you have reached this page after being bitten by any animal, contact the Health Department at 419-774-4520 and ask for Sanitarian who does rabies investigations.
+ATTENTION: If you have reached this page after being bitten by any animal, contact Richland Public Health at 419-774-4520 and ask for Sanitarian who does rabies investigations.
 You will be advised to seek proper medical attention.
 (The Public Health Clinic at the Health Department is available for bite victims without a personal physician).
 The sanitarian will then begin an investigation.

 Note: Wound cleansing is especially important in rabies prevention.
 Gently wash the bite area with water and seek medical attention immediately.
 Tetanus shots should be administered if you have not been immunized in ten years.
 Decisions regarding the use of antibiotics, and primary wound closure, should be decided after talking with your physician or health care provider.

 Rabies is an infectious viral disease that affects the nervous system of humans and other mammals.
 People get rabies from the bite of an animal with rabies (a rabid animal).
 Any wild mammal, like raccoon, skunk, fox, coyote, or bat, can have rabies and transmit it to people.
 Because rabies is a fatal disease, the goal of public health is to prevent and control the spread of rabies by conducting rabies investigations for every animal bite in the County.
 The program also hosts a rabies vaccination clinic to prevent the spread of this deadly disease.
 Richland Public Health, with the help of the Rabies Program, enforces all rules and laws for rabies control set forth by the Ohio Revised Code and the Ohio Administrative Code.